scikit-learn/enhancement_proposals/slep009/proposal.rst

 Once the deprecation period is over, we'd remove the decorator and calling the function/method with the positional arguments after `*` would fail.

-Notes
-#####

-Some conversations with the users of `sklearn` who have been using the package for a while, shows the feedback is positive for this change.